VI. Jazz

 Key Takeaways

-- Blues songs are often texted, and the lyrics consist of a lyric line which gets repeated, then followed by a contrasting line (aab).
-Melodies often follow this structure.
+• In a blues song with a sung text, the lyrics consist of a line that is repeated, then followed by a contrasting line (aab).
+The melody often follows this structure as well.

-- Blues melodies often leave large gaps to allow for call and response between the melodic instrument and other instruments.\
+• Blues melodies often leave large gaps to allow for call-and-response between the melodic instrument and other instruments.

-- The blues scale is like a minor pentatonic scale with an additional chromatic passing tone: do–me–fa–fi–sol–te [latex](\hat1-\flat\hat3-\hat4-\sharp\hat4-\hat5-\flat\hat7)[/latex].
+• The blues scale is like a minor pentatonic scale with an additional chromatic passing tone: do–me–fa–fi–sol–te [latex](\hat1-\downarrow\hat3-\hat4-\uparrow\hat4-\hat5-\downarrow\hat7)[/latex].

 This chapter discusses some of the trends in blues melodies that shaped the blues as we know it today.
 As an example, this text will focus on one of the earliest recorded blues songs, “Gulf Coast Blues” by Clarence Williams, as recorded by the enormously commercially successful blues singer Bessie Smith in 1923.